 U Maung Tin's family thanks the rescue force of the Vietnam People's Army.
 Photo: Vu Hung

-Major General Pham Van Ty - Deputy Director of the Department of Rescue and Relief, Head of the team - said that the rescue work took place early in the morning but encountered many difficulties.
+Major General Pham Van Ty - Deputy Director of the Department of Rescue and Relief, Head of the team - said that the rescue work took place from early morning but encountered many difficulties.
 Because, when using equipment to separate and drill concrete, the structure could easily collapse, causing danger to the rescue team.

 The victim was found and brought out of the rubble.
 Photo: Vu Hung